Dr. Ashleigh Domingo

 • PhD – University of Waterloo

 Applying participatory approaches to meaningfully engage community partners in research and processes to mobilize knowledge into practice is a key focus of my community-based research portfolio.
-I have primarily engaged with First Nations communities and community-based organizations on equity-centred and health-promoting initiatives.
+I regularly collaborate with Indigenous and racialized communities, community-based organizations and health centres on equity-centred and health-promoting initiatives.

-Minwanjigewin: Towards food security and food sovereignty with Williams Treaties First Nations: Together with Cambium Indigenous Professional Services, Community partners, the University of Guelph, and the University of Waterloo, our research aims to enhance capacity for Community-led actions on food security and food sovereignty.
+Minwanjigewin: Towards food security and food sovereignty: Together with Cambium Indigenous Professional Services, Community partners, the University of Guelph, and the University of Waterloo, our research aims to enhance capacity for Community-led actions on food security and food sovereignty.
 This work is supported by the Ontario Agri-Food Research Initiative (2024-2027) jointly funded by the Governments of Canada and Ontario under the Sustainable Canadian Agricultural Partnership.

 Domingo, A., Yessis, J., Charles, K. A., Skinner, K., & Hanning, R. M. (2023).
 Integrating knowledge and action: learnings from an implementation program for food security and food sovereignty with First Nations communities within Canada.
 Implementation Science, 18(1), 34.